-In 1999, Maersk purchased Sea Land and, nearly a decade later, began marketing its chassis leasing division as DCLI.
-Originally called Maersk Container Service Company, DCLI has a distinguished 40-year legacy of maintaining and repairing containers, chassis, and refrigeration unit generator sets.
+In 1999, Maersk purchased Sea Land and, nearly a decade later, began marketing its chassis leasing division as Direct ChassisLink (DCLI).
+Originally called Maersk Equipment Service Company, DCLI has a distinguished 40-year legacy of maintaining and repairing containers, chassis, and refrigeration unit generator sets (gensets).
 We saw a better way to service motor carriers and shippers, so in 2009 we began renting chassis to motor carriers and, since then, we’ve aggressively evolved and expanded our offerings.
-With 160 locations on or near key port facilities and intermodal hubs throughout the U.S., we now own and manage more than 216,000 marine and domestic chassis.
+With over 450 locations on or near key port facilities and intermodal hubs throughout the U.S., we now own and manage more than 212,000 marine and domestic chassis.

 Expanding Our Future

-In 2014, we acquired REZ-1 Inc., a leading asset management and IT services provider, allowing our clients to take advantage of our comprehensive suite of fleet management applications.
+In 2014, we invested in a leading asset management and IT services provider called REZ-1 allowing our clients to take advantage of a comprehensive suite of fleet management applications.
 The company is now Blume Global and our strategic partnership uniquely positions us to deliver value to our customers across the supply chain ecosystem via Blume’s Digital Supply Chain Platform.

-Since being acquired by the private equity firm EQT in 2016, we’ve continued to offer high-quality equipment, precision tracking and visibility, and competitive pricing while envisioning new ways to improve the process of intermodal transport.
+Since being acquired by the private equity firm EQT in 2016, we’ve continued to offer high-quality equipment, competitive pricing, operational expertise, and superior customer service while envisioning new ways to improve the process of intermodal transport.